What is meditation?

 "With a mindful breathing, we can exercise our inner need better and change towards the direction of peace and serenity."

-This can also help to greatly diminish physical reactions to stress such as heart palpitations, and feelings that are experienced as upsetting.
+All these methods, which try to relax one's mind or focus inwards, help greatly to decrease our physical reactions to stress such as heart palpitations, and different feelings that are experienced as upsetting.
 That is the reason why after we meditate we feel not only physically relaxed but also mentally and emotionally "calmed down".
 The effect of meditation is not a mystical miracle.
-It is impossible to be relaxed and fearful at the same time.
-Since you are only focusing on your breath, this allows you to seperate yourself from your other thoughts.
+There is one fact, which can be proved: it is impossible to be relaxed and fearful at the same time.

+Since you are focusing on your breath, and consciously relaxing your body, you are able to step aside and to separate yourself from your thoughts.
 This interruption of thinking, that happens in the concentrated introspection, gives us even more opportunities than the short-term exit out of the stress: we get the chance to see our own situation from a different perspective - and possibly reinterpret it.
 If we feel stressed depends mainly on our assessment.
 Chronic, harmful stress, uncontrollable stress-response occurs only when we get stuck in a situation perceived as awkward and cannot get out of it with routine reactions.
-As we pause to recognize this, we may have the option to reinterpret what causes us stress as a "challenge" and thus it can be seen as a problem that must be tackled.
+As we pause to recognise this, we may have the option to reinterpret what causes us stress as a "challenge" and thus it can be seen as a problem that must be tackled.
 For example, we could see a separation not as a disaster but as a chance to put things into new paths, a dismissal could provide the opportunity to consider again what kind of work you actually want to do.
 Perhaps, new ways of dealing with a chronic illness can show up as well.

 Therefore, a basic meditation practice is to look at your own thoughts “without judging them and let them go its own ways”.
 This may sound banal, but by watching our own thoughts from the outside and learning to see ourselves “thinking”, we gain fundamental new insights.
 Even this “view-in-distance” can help you to stop identifying with your own thoughts and it also contains the idea that we, theoretically, could think something different.
 Exactly that is the reason to ignore the rise of feelings, an itch on the foot, burning legs, while in meditation - we should sense it and let it go.
 Those who can do that, have already laid the foundation for the exit from the rat race..